 3. Choose and customize your theme 🎨

 Not all Shopify stores look alike, and Shopify themes are what help you achieve a distinctive look for your store and add a wow factor.
-You’ll find that the Themes page of your admin has a default theme in place, but you can change it by selecting a free or paid theme.
+You’ll find that the Themes page of your admin has a default theme in place, but you can change it by selecting a free or paid theme from Shopify’s official theme store.

 These themes have everything you need to make an impact.
 All themes have full Shopify support, so you can be sure they’ll work just fine.
 Just in case you don’t know, you can also find Shopify themes designed by third parties on different market places and theme houses.

 It’s likely that you may be happy with how the theme displays your store, but you may also want to personalize your store in keeping with your brand.
 In that case, you have many options to customize the theme.
-You can access these options by clicking the Customize button under Themes.
+You can access these options by clicking the Customize button next to your active theme.

 You’ll be able to view your theme’s documentation, edit the code, change text, add free stock photos, upload images, and more.
 If you want to make major changes that need HTML or CSS, and coding isn’t your thing, you may want to get help from ‘Shopify Experts’.